aclark4life/pelican-blog/content/python-3-porting.rst

 I am your man
 -------------

 Which brings me to the subject of this post: **Python 3 Porting**.
-I've been helping out with porting the Python Imaging Library to Python 3 (via the Pillow fork).
-I've not written any code yet, but it strikes me as the type of thing I'd be very interested in doing professionally.
+I've been helping out porting the Python Imaging Library to Python 3 (via the Pillow fork, where I am the release manager).
+And it strikes me as the type of thing I'd be very interested in doing professionally.
 So, if you or your company are in need of a "workhorse" to plow through old code and update it, `I am your man <http://aclark.net/team/alex-clark>`_.
 Please do `get in touch <mailto:info@aclark.net>`_.

 What's in it for you
 --------------------